 The 6th Annual Newport Beach Wooden Boat Festival welcomes the return of the harbor’s iconic Wild Goose as the event flagship.
 John Wayne’s famous yacht will be available during the festival for free tours and plenty of selfies.

 Looking for something fun to do in June?
-On the weekend of June 9 -10, the 5 th Annual Newport Beach Wooden Boat Festival will be held at Balboa Yacht Club (BYC) located at 1801 Bayside Drive, Corona del Mar.
+The Annual Newport Beach Wooden Boat Festival will be held at Balboa Yacht Club (BYC) located at 1801 Bayside Drive, Corona del Mar.
 This is yachting’s equivalent of a Concours d’Elegance and a “must-see” event open to the public; you won’t want to miss it!

 There are many ways to arrive at the Festival.
-Free parking and shuttle service will be available at 1600 Newport Center Drive, or catch a water taxi from one of at least four stops throughout the harbor.
-And, as always, the event, parking, shuttle service, and the water taxi rides are all complementary.
+Free parking and shuttle service will be available at 1600 Newport Center Drive, or catch a water taxi from one of the stops around the harbor.

 ABOUT THE NEWPORT BEACH WOODEN BOAT FESTIVAL